KateLotero/Dashboard__NILM/README.md

 This project is a dashboard oriented to NILM (Non-Intrusive Load Monitoring).
 On the dashboard, the user can monitor the energy consumption of three devices: the washing machine, microwave, and fridge.
 The user can select different dates and obtain the consumption in a month or per hour for each device.

-This project has three principal parts.
-Firstly, a stage to desegregate the total power consumption through a neural network LSTM and save the results in MongoDB Atlas.
-Secondly, an API that makes the queries to MongoDB Atlas, and Thirdly, a web application to show the user different graphs about their consumption.
+This project is divided in three parts.
+Firstly, a stage to desegregate the total power consumption through a LSTM neural network, saving the results in MongoDB Atlas.
+Secondly, an API that makes the queries to MongoDB Atlas, and finally, a web application to show the user different graphs about their electricity consumption.

 For the desegregation process, we implement an LSTM using Keras.
 The API was developed with Flask.
-For the frontend, we use React, specifically a Template created by CoreUI.
-This is the link to download the template: [CoreUI Pro React Admin Template](https://coreui.io/pro/react).
+For the frontend, we used React, specifically a Template created by CoreUI.
+The template can be found here: [CoreUI Pro React Admin Template](https://coreui.io/pro/react).

 ![](static/example.png)